-Camp Little Hope is back in Corwen to launch the Corwen Field Stwdio.
-The Corwen Field Stwdio explores how an arts-led awareness of the local environment - built, natural, and cultural - can shape community-conscious regeneration efforts.
-Events, workshops, and exhibitions will take place at 15 Bridge Street (the Old Spar), The Field Beside the Car Park, and around Corwen.
-The Stwdio will work with local groups, residents, artists, and schoolchildren to explore roles art and The Field could play in Corwen.
-Corwen Field Stwdio will investigate models for a future residency program and demonstrate how an art project can be a community collaboration that helps shape the development of Corwen.
+Camp Little Hope returned to Corwen to launch the Corwen Field Stwdio.
+The Corwen Field Stwdio explored how an arts-led awareness of the local environment - built, natural, and cultural - can shape community-conscious regeneration efforts.
+Events, workshops, and exhibitions took place at 15 Bridge Street (the Old Spar), The Field Beside the Car Park, and around Corwen.
+The Stwdio worked with local groups, residents, artists, and schoolchildren to explore roles art and The Field could play in Corwen.
+Corwen Field Stwdio investigated models for a future residency program and demonstrated how an art project can be a community collaboration that helps shape the development of Corwen.
 Corwen Field Stwdio Website

 Camp Little Hope was commissioned by the Corwen Partnership, the Arts Council of Wales, and Addo, to imagine creative uses for a field that separates Corwen’s Town Square from the future platform of the Llangollen Railway.
 We developed three long term strategies for the field and town: Gardd Ceridwen (a platform for exploring biosecurity), the Toiledau Residency, and the Wayfinding project.
 We explored specific aspects of each strategy through art interventions.